PCC/Deanery Synod Elections

 Being a member of the PCC at St Andrew’s is a service.
 Like any Christian service, it can be immensely rewarding but can also have moments of grind – such as finishing a long meeting after 11pm on a Monday evening!
 In short, there are two key duties that fall to the PCC:

-• Supporting the (“4G” – Grounded, Growing, Giving and Going) mission and ministry of the vicar and of St Andrew’s more generally
+Supporting the mission and ministry of the vicar and of St Andrew’s more generally

 The Anglican context